nabster11/barbieri-playground/gentoo/overlay/sys-apps/systemd/README.txt

 = Packages =

 The following packages are recommended for best performance.
-Note that you do require dbus-1.3.2 in order to integrate well with systemd, the 1.3.1 just partially do the work.

 == Upstream ==
  * emerge >=sys-auth/consolekit-0.4.2 after systemd is installed (need to report bug of auto-discovery, --with-systemdsystemunitdir= should be explicitly set/unset)